SRGBmods/QMK-Binaries/README.md

 ### QMK+Default-Firmware: (_When all else fails_) ###
 **Please note:** _Default builds will be deprecated, as VIA builds or XAP builds will replace all except for speciality builds._
 #### QMK Mainline ####
-* **[0.21.7](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/0.21.7)** is the new [QMK Mainline github](https://github.com/qmk/qmk_firmware), currently being pulled and fixes to boards are applied and uploaded (This is default without VIA support).
 * **[0.20.8](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/0.20.8)** is the previous release [QMK Mainline github](https://github.com/qmk/qmk_firmware), if you have issues with the above try this next (This is default without VIA support).
 #### SonixQMK ####
 * **[0.15.12-sonix](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/0.15.12-sonix)** is for **Sonix based keyboards _only_** and comes from [Sonix_QMKRelease_1.0](https://gitlab.com/signalrgb/qmk_firmware/-/tree/Sonix_QMKRelease_1.0/keyboards).